tmeasday/storybook-skeleton/README.md

 > You can specify builder with the `BUILDER` parameter.
 It accepts "babel", "esbuild", and "swc" and defaults to "esbuild".

 > There's a flag for lazy compilation.
-Set `LAZY_COMPILATION=1` to enable the feature.
+Set `COMPILE_LAZILY=1` to enable the feature. `PROFILE_CPU` enables [the CPU profiler](https://github.com/jantimon/cpuprofile-webpack-plugin) and emits a flamegraph that can be examined using Chrome Inspector.

 2. Run a HTTP server on port 5000 out of `dist/`